DaanDekoningKrekels/ci-poc-TinySalinity/README.md

 ![Amplifier scheme](./assets/Scheme-OPAMP.svg)

-For reading the Wheatstone bridge, a LM324 or TL074 OPAMP is used.
+For reading the Wheatstone bridge, an LM324 or TL074 OPAMP is used.
 The two midpoints of the Wheatstone bridge first go through a voltage follower.
 A voltage follower acts as a buffer and has a very high input impedance and a very low output impedance.
 These characteristics are very useful to give a reliable signal to the differential amplifier.
 A high input impedance will result in a low current flow from the Wheatstone bridge thus almost no voltage drop will appear.
 A low output impedance makes the voltage follower ideal to read the voltage from.
 A differential amplifier outputs a voltage proportional to the difference in voltage from its two inputs.
 R3 / R1 is the differential gain and by changing these values we can change the sensitivity of the sensor.

 <img src="https://render.githubusercontent.com/render/math?math=V_%7Bout%7D=%5Cfrac%7BR_10%7D%7BR_7%7D(V_2-V_1)%20"/>